 So, there was no time to eat dinner, especially with the late sunsets in mid-June, giving us daylight until 8:30 pm.
 We were happiest with picking up food and eating it out of take-out boxes while picnicking at docks or state parks by the water.

 Here are all the restaurants we tried and recommend, along with which of them have vegan and gluten-free options!

 We found this taco spot while walking around the eastern end of the downtown strip on the Montauk Highway/Route 27.
 El Taco Ole has an online ordering platform on which you can easily place an order for pickup and pay with credit cards.

-What made us happiest here: they have a vegan and gluten-free jackfruit taco that was something to write home about, and we recommend it if you’re on the hunt for veggie or vegan options, and you’re down to try something new!
+What made us happiest here: they have a vegan and gluten-free jackfruit taco that was something to write home about!
+We recommend it if you’re a vegetarian traveler on the hunt for plant-based options, and if you’re down to try something new!

 This easy and fast Mexican spot has gluten-free and vegetarian/vegan options, and was our first choice for a dinner takeaway spot for our first night in Montauk.
 I got the chicken tacos (corn tortillas, for a gluten-free default option!) and Dan got a veggie burrito bowl with tons of great veggie delights.

 Hooked is a local seafood spot with cute outdoor dining at picnic tables and some alcohol to get your day or night started.
 While we only stopped here for fries (not gluten-free, by the way, so Dan ate them and he said they were delicious), we did have some local treats of Montauk beer (Dan) and Montauk hard seltzer lemonade (for me).
 There’s nothing like having the Montauk brewery specials, right in Montauk.